lirmm/pid-workspace/cmake/.docs/pages/developers.rst

 Contributing
 ************

-Contributions are welcome and should be done using pull-requests on https://gite.lirmm.fr/pid/pid-workspace.
+Contributions are welcome and should be done using merge-requests on https://gite.lirmm.fr/pid/pid-workspace.

 Update the doc